storiqaamericanteam/gateway/README.md

 # Gateway
-Graphql backend service that acts as a gateway for web browser / mobile
+GraphQL backend service that acts as a gateway for web browser / mobile

 ## Getting started